Xilinx/Vitis-AI/alveo/docs/Vitis-PythonAPI.md

 # Vitis-AI Python APIs to run inference on a single image

 The python APIs provide users an easy way to deploy Deep CNNs on FPGA.
-The APIs have been unified for the edge and the cloud platforms.

 ## Prerequisites

-**A. vai_c compiler output**
+**A. VAI-C compiler output**

 The compiler output directory which contains below files.